The easiest way to get tibble is to install the whole tidyverse: install.packages("tidyverse") # Alternatively, install just tibble: install.packages("tibble") # Or the the development version from GitHub: # install.packages("devtools") devtools::install_github("tidyverse/tibble")

 tibble(x = 1:5, y = 1, z = x^2 + y) #> # A tibble: 5 × 3 #> x y z #> <int> <dbl> <dbl> #> 1 1 1 2 #> 2 2 1 5 #> 3 3 1 10 #> 4 4 1 17 #> 5 5 1 26

 tibble() does much less than

-data.frame(): it never changes the type of the inputs (e.g. it never converts strings to factors!), it never changes the names of variables, it only recycles inputs of length 1, and it never creates
+data.frame(): it never changes the type of the inputs (e.g. it keeps list columns unchanged, and never converts strings to factors!), it never changes the names of variables, it only recycles inputs of length 1, and it never creates

 You can define a tibble row-by-row with

 tribble( ~x, ~y, ~z, "a", 2, 3.6, "b", 1, 8.5 ) #> # A tibble: 2 × 3 #> x y z #> <chr> <dbl> <dbl> #> 1 a 2 3.6 #> 2 b 1 8.5

 The tibble print method draws inspiration from data.table, and frame.
 Like

 tibble() doesn’t change column names and doesn’t use rownames.

 Please note that the tibble project is released with a Contributor Code of Conduct.
 By contributing to this project, you agree to abide by its terms.